lecaillon/Evolve.Doc/content/concepts/_index.md

 #### Metadata table

 During its initial execution, Evolve creates a table with a default name of **changelog**, to keep track of all migrations (applied or failed) and to store their checksums.
-Example:
+You can change its default name and schema using these 2 options: `MetadataTableName` and `MetadataTableSchema`.

 | id | type | version | description | name | checksum | installed_by | installed_on | success |
 |----|:----:|---------|-------------|------|----------|-------------|--------------|:-------:|